 To receive a blessing instead of the bread and wine, simply cross your arms across your chest.

 Eucharist (the Greek word for "thanksgiving") is a most sacred rite for us.
 The form and substance hearken back to the early roots of Christianity.
 It echoes the last supper of Jesus with his disciples the night before he was crucified.
 Each week it reminds us of our relationship to our Lord Christ Jesus.

 NOTE: There is real wine in the communion chalice: the fermented fruit of the grape.
 If you wish to abstain from the chalice, you may partake of only the bread.
 If you do this, rest assured, your communion is absolutely complete (referred to as "in one kind only").

-NOTE: Tell us if you wish to receive gluten-free bread; we keep a separate chalice for this purpose.
+NOTE: If you wish to receive gluten-free bread; we keep a separate chalice for this purpose.
+Please obtain a green token from one of the ushers and hold it in your open hand when you come to communion so those serving can easily discern your preference.
 We do our best to remain free of gluten contamination in Holy Communion.
 If you prefer, we invite you to reach out and take the gluten-free wafer from the plate instead of waiting for it to be given to you.

 Partaking in Holy Communion means taking strength to live the vows we took in Holy Baptism.
 We invite you to ask us about how we view Holy Baptism.
 We welcome your questions.
 God is at work in you, and St. Paul’s is a place to begin your sacred conversation with God.

 Prayers for Healing are offered at the Mary Altar (the small altar on the right side of the front pews) during communion.
 Simply approach the altar before or after receiving Communion, and a minister will pray with you.The Bible teaches us to pray for healing: physical, emotional, and spiritual.